jacksonrayhamilton/custom-promise/README.md

 ## API

-Access the custom-promise API through the exported function `p` its methods.
+Access the custom-promise API through the exported function `p` and its methods.

 ### `p(executor)`

-Create a promise. `executor` is a function immediately executed with `resolve` and `reject` functions as parameters, which fulfill or reject the promise.
+Create a promise.
+The function `executor` is immediately called with `resolve` and `reject` functions as arguments, which fulfill or reject the promise.

 ### `promise.then(onFulfilled, onRejected)`